Where is Dutch Spoken

 Yes, we’ve heard it all before.
 But did you know that Dutch is an official language in 5 countries?
 That it’s spoken in even more countries than that?
 And that it’s not that difficult to learn due to its similarities to English and German, and the predictability in pronunciation and grammar?

-In this article, we’ll inform you where in the world you’ll be able to practice your Dutch vocabulary besides The Netherlands, and we’ll give you a little background of the language in general.
+In this article, we’ll inform you where in the world you’ll be able to practice your Dutch vocabulary besides the Netherlands, and we’ll give you a little background of the language in general.
 You’ll be surprised to find out that there are actually more than 1 or 2 countries in the world where the words “gezellig” and “bitterballen” are found in the national dictionary!

 The Dutch language

-Dutch language (called “Nederlands” in Dutch) is the official language of The Netherlands, where 17 million people live.
-It is grouped within the Germanic Languages Category, meaning that it shares a common origin with English, German and Scandinavian languages.
+Dutch language (called “Nederlands” in Dutch) is the official language of the Netherlands, where 17 million people live.
+It is grouped within the Germanic Languages category, meaning that it shares a common origin with English, German and Scandinavian languages.
 The earliest documents in Dutch date from approximately the end of the 12th century, although “Old Dutch” is said to be spoken already from the 6th century onwards.
 The Dutch we are now familiar with (called Modern Dutch) originated in the 16th century.

 By now Modern Dutch knows hundreds of local dialects, is taught at more than 220 universities in 40 countries and is spoken by approximately 5 million people in the EU as a second language.
 Worldwide there are around 23 million native speakers of Dutch.
 Not that bad right?